jlevy/og-equity-compensation/README.md

 ## Roadmap

-### The Holloway reader
+### The Holloway Reader

-The Holloway reader you’re using now is designed to help you find and navigate the material you need. **Use the search box**.
+The Holloway Reader you’re using now is designed to help you find and navigate the material you need. **Use the search box**.
 It will reveal definitions, section-by-section results, and content contained in **the hundreds of resources we’ve linked to** throughout the Guide.
 Think of it as a mini library of the best content on equity compensation.